pjhesbest/microbial_meta-genomics_introduction/README.md

 The way basename is structured is that you specify which part of the name - seperated by a period (`.`) - is to be removed from the variable `name`.
 For example for the file: `sample001.final.contigs.fasta`, running `name=$(basename $file .final.contigs.fasta); echo $name` would print the output `sample001`.
 Likewise, running `name=$(basename $file contigs.fasta); echo $name` would print  `sample001.final`.
 So this is great for stacking information to you sample name that informs you at what stage of the analysis that particular sample is at.

-Another useful feature of using `basename` is that it removes the entire path of the where `sample001.fasta` is, but still retains that information, so moving the outputs of your files around while simultaneously renaming them becomes straight forward.
+Another useful feature of using `basename` is that it removes the entire path of `sample001.fasta`, but still retains file information, so moving the outputs of your files around while simultaneously renaming them becomes straightforward.
 ```bash
   for file in path/to/file/*.fasta; do
     name1=$(basename $file .fasta)